HeshanKarunaratne/notes/README.md

     - From second letter we can have numbers
     - We cant use reserved words for identifiers

     37 .
-What access modifiers can be used for class ?
+What access modifiers can be used for class?
-    - public and default: Can access in same class, same package subclass, same package non subclass, different package subclass, different package non subclass
+    - public: Can access from anywhere
+    - default: Accessible only within the same package
+    - final: Prevents the class from being subclassed

     38 .
 Explain what access modifiers can be used for methods?
     - All access modifiers